 Chicago (April 8, 2014) — Four travel journalists recently captured top honors in the 2014 IPW Travel Writing Awards competition.
 The winners were announced on April 7 during a media reception at the IPW trade show in Chicago.
 The U.S. Travel Association, which coordinates the awards, received nearly 200 contest entries from journalists representing more than 50 countries.
 The honors were awarded as follows:

-For more than 16 years, CityPASS ticket booklets have been the premier product for travelers who want to visit a destination’s top attractions while enjoying significant savings of up to 50 percent.
-CityPASS ticket booklets, which have a 95 percent customer recommendation rating, contain prepaid admission to the most popular attractions in 11 North American destinations: New York City, Atlanta, Boston, Chicago, Houston, Philadelphia, San Francisco, Seattle, Southern California, Tampa Bay and Toronto.
+About CityPASS: For more than 16 years, CityPASS ticket booklets have been the premier product for travelers who want to visit a destination’s top attractions while enjoying significant savings of up to 50%.
+CityPASS ticket booklets, which have a 95% customer recommendation rating, contain prepaid admission to the most popular attractions in 11 North American destinations: New York City, Atlanta, Boston, Chicago, Houston, Philadelphia, San Francisco, Seattle, Southern California, Tampa Bay and Toronto.
 For more information on the CityPASS program, visit CityPASS.com.

 CityPASS® and City Pass® are registered trademarks of City Pass, Inc., and the exclusive property of City Pass, Inc.